mhartnett998/Selected-Code-Examples/README.md

 ## Note on older work
 Some of the older projects in this repository were written for one-off analyses and were not designed with reusability in mind.
 I’ve included them because they demonstrate specific skills relevant to the positions I’m applying for.
-My more recent work such as the Python App and Inequality Model reflects my current standards for modularity, clarity, and reproducibility.
+My more recent work such as the Python App and Inequality Model reflects my current standards for modularity and reproducibility.